nubenetes/awesome-kubernetes/docs/kubernetes.md

 ### Kube Scheduler
 - [All you need to know to get started with the Kube Scheduler](https://gist.github.com/luisalfonsopreciado/40a0fc2319241d517832affdce2bc1ff)
+- [medium: K8S - Creating a kube-scheduler plugin](https://medium.com/@juliorenner123/k8s-creating-a-kube-scheduler-plugin-8a826c486a1) The k8s scheduler assigns Pods to Nodes.
+Then, the attempt to schedule a pod is split into two phases: the Scheduling and the Binding cycle.
+Learn how you can build a Kube-scheduler plugin from scratch!

 ### Kubernetes etcd
 - [medium: How to modify etcd data of your Kubernetes directly (without K8s API)](https://medium.com/flant-com/modifying-kubernetes-etcd-data-ed3d4bb42379)